 As the water evaporates, the boiling point of the syrup that is left continues to increase.
-Finished syrup boils at 7.1 degrees F above the boiling temperature of water.
+Finished syrup boils at 7.1 F above the boiling temperature of water.
 When you're done evaporating all your sap and ready to finish, continue to evaporate what's left while monitoring the temperature carefully.
-When the syrup is boiling at 7.1 degrees F above the boiling point of water, filter and package the syrup.
+When the syrup is boiling at 7.1 F above the boiling point of water, filter and package the syrup.
 If you are using a hydrometer, check the density of the syrup before pouring into containers.
 For safe storage, be sure the syrup is at a minimum temperature of 185 degrees F during pouring.
 After pouring and sealing, turn the containers upside down for a few minutes so that the container neck and lid bottom are covered with hot syrup, then turn right side up again.

 What is the boiling point of water?
-It's not just 212 degrees F. The exact boiling point can vary depending on altitude and weather, so have a second thermometer in a pot of vigorously boiling water and use that as your boiling point, or note the boiling temperature as your sap first begins to boil (at that point, it's mostly water).
+It's not just 212 F. The exact boiling point can vary depending on altitude and weather, so have a second thermometer in a pot of vigorously boiling water and use that as your boiling point, or note the boiling temperature as your sap first begins to boil (at that point, it's mostly water).

 I hope you're going to enjoy some homemade maple syrup this year!
 We sure will.